 |30 (Q30)||1 in 1000||99.9%|

-Illumina sequencing chemistry delivers unparalleled accuracy, with a vast majority of bases scoring Q30 and above.
+Illumina sequencing chemistry delivers high accuracy, with a vast majority of bases scoring Q30 and above.
 This level of accuracy is ideal for a range of sequencing applications, including clinical research.